shredthaGNAR/list-of-my-starred-repos/README.md

 * [TarekJor/bookmark-archiver](https://github.com/TarekJor/bookmark-archiver): 🗄 Save an archived copy of websites from Pocket/Pinboard/Bookmarks/RSS.
 Outputs HTML, PDFs, and more...
 * [MrOtherGuy/bookmark-batch-updater](https://github.com/MrOtherGuy/bookmark-batch-updater): A webextension tool to update multiple bookmarks at once
 * [Rob--W/bookmark-container-tab](https://github.com/Rob--W/bookmark-container-tab): Firefox add-on to add "Open in Container Tab" menu item to bookmark menus
-* [chirag127/bookmark-mind](https://github.com/chirag127/bookmark-mind): AI-driven browser extension that automatically categorizes bookmarks using Gemini, Groq, and other LLMs, offering snapshot/undo, performance insights, and seamless cross‑browser support.
+* [chirag127/bookmark-mind](https://github.com/chirag127/bookmark-mind): Browser extension that auto-organizes bookmarks with any OpenAI-compatible LLM — bring your own key.
+13 built-in providers (Groq, OpenRouter, Gemini, Mistral, DeepSeek, OpenAI, LM Studio, Ollama, LiteLLM…) + any custom endpoint via one uniform adapter.
+AES-256-GCM key storage, provider fallback, zero telemetry.
 * [aaFn/Bookmark-search-plus-2](https://github.com/aaFn/Bookmark-search-plus-2): Displays and filters bookmarks on search string, show parent folders.
 This is a Web Extension add-on version of the old "Bookmark search plus" XUL extension published by Alice0775, not working anymore in latest Firefox, and which was very useful.
 * [Kiuryy/Bookmark_Sidebar](https://github.com/Kiuryy/Bookmark_Sidebar): Browser extension, which adds a toggleable sidebar with all your bookmarks on the left or right side of your screen.
 * [last-arg/bookmark_with_pocket](https://github.com/last-arg/bookmark_with_pocket): Browser extension that adds bookmark to Pocket if rules allow it